Exploring Shakespearean Tragedy:

 It is not a comforting ideology to live by.

 Simultaneously, the Greek rulers had invented or inherited the idea that the average citizen was there to be used, used by the state for the state’s purposes, for the state’s good not for the individual’s good.
 Twentieth century Nazism, with its interest in antiquities generally, was rather addicted to this element of Greek political thought.
 So was Stalinist Russia.
 And so are most of the world’s governments of the present or past that have not had a strong democratic foundation.
 The Greater Good seems always to play in the rhetoric of elites.
-Forget the individual and her or his rights.
+Forget the individual and individual rights.

 That also is not a comforting ideology for the Everyman audience of the theatre to live by.

-And not surprisingly, in Greek drama with the mindset already described, that disregarded audience should be made, on leaving the theatre, to feel no pity or fear, not for the hero and not for itself.
+And not surprisingly, in Greek drama with the mindset already described, such a disregarded audience should be made, on leaving the theatre, to feel no pity or fear, not for the hero and not for itself.
 The audience should go back to doing their job, making their sacrifices for the state and not grousing about it.

 Shakespeare’s theatre was marching to a different drummer, though a drummer beating two cadences rather than one.
 England was aristocratic and monarchical.
 It was used to the idea that the few dictated to the many.